I Thought It Was Forbidden

 - Star Trek: While not an attack, the Vulcan mind meld is originally set up this way.
 It can cause irreparable harm to the minds of both people.
 Nevertheless, it becomes part of Spock's standard tricks throughout the rest of the series, and becomes mundane even later.
 Even in the prequel it is used by someone who doesn't even know how without even a mention of harmful effects.

-- In Enterprise, however, T'Pol became mentally ill because an improperly done mind meld did damage to her mind, and the mind meld was considered a dangerous and bad technique and Vulcans capable of it shunned because it was done improperly so often that harmful side effects were a common result.
+- In Star Trek: Enterprise, however, T'Pol became mentally ill because an improperly done mind meld did damage to her mind, and the mind meld was considered a dangerous and bad technique and Vulcans capable of it shunned because it was done improperly so often that harmful side effects were a common result.
 So it turns out that the risks never played out in the original series because Spock is just that good.
 Apparently It Runs in the Family, as Spock's half-brother is able to mind-meld effortlessly, without even touching the target, and doesn't cause damage despite being insane.

 - In the first-season episode "Arena", Kirk's order to exceed the Enterprise's maximum safe cruising speed is heavily Played for Drama.
 Similar and higher speeds are used in later episodes with much less concern for the danger.
 Of course, this could be justified as the maximum "safe" rating being raised because it was proven that Constitution-class starships were able to exceed the current rating without ill effects.

-- In Deep Space Nine we're introduced to an organisation calling itself "section 31".
+- In Star Trek: Deep Space Nine we're introduced to an organisation calling itself "section 31".
 It claims to have been created at the time of the Federation's founding, in order to act in secrecy to do what the Federation's principles won't allow it to do publicly.
-It's never made clear is Section 31 is genuinely part of the Federation, whether the Federation knows about it, whether the intelligence networks of other species like the Tal'Shiar and the Obsidian Order know about them or even if Section 31 is an organisation and not a fancy name used by the one agent we meet who claims to be part of it.
+It's never made clear whether Section 31 is genuinely part of the Federation, whether the Federation knows about it, whether the intelligence networks of other species like the Tal'Shiar and the Obsidian Order know about them or even if Section 31 is an organisation and not a fancy name used by the one agent we meet who claims to be part of it.

 - Though this is averted in the Expanded Universe (where much of its role and history is established) and the rebooted timeline (where it has not only a headquarters on Earth, but is openly discussed between Kirk and an Admiral).